yiskw713/RISE/README.md

 * matplotlib

 ## How to use
-You can use the CAM, GradCAM, GradCAM++ and Smooth Grad-CAM++ as a model wrapper described in `cam.py`.
+You can use RISE as well as CAM, GradCAM as a model wrapper described in `rise.py` and `cam.py`.
-Please see `demo.ipynb` for the detail.
+Please see jupyter notebook files for the detail.

 # Results
 |image|![](sample/tigercat.jpg)|![](sample/dogsled.jpg)|